 COVID-19 has illustrated how vulnerable our healthcare systems are.
-This is even more noticeable in LMICs and in resource-constrained settings that lack infrastructure and personnel and are not well prepared to deal with pandemics or other emergencies [34-36].
+This is even more noticeable in LMICs and in resource-constrained settings that lack infrastructure and personnel and are not well prepared to deal with pandemics or other emergencies [36-38].
 In many of these settings, infection rates, antibiotic use and consequent increase or decrease in antibiotic resistance may be very different.
-In addition, laboratory infrastructure, surveillance and diagnostic capacity for both COVID-19 and AMR are unreliable and infection prevention and control policies, practice and personnel are noticeably sub-optimal and, in many instances, unsustainable [37].
+In addition, laboratory infrastructure, surveillance and diagnostic capacity for both COVID-19 and AMR are unreliable, and at times unavailable in many LMIC settings.
+In addition, infection prevention and control policies, practice and personnel are noticeably sub-optimal and, in many instances, unsustainable [39].
 Expectations for regulated antibiotic use is difficult to enforce in these settings where there is poor access to antibiotics without prescription and sub-standard and counterfeit medicines are frequently available.
-Adding to this, socio-behavioural interventions such as physical distancing and hand hygiene are limited, large proportions of the population are living hand to mouth, especially in areas with high population densities, such as informal settlements, where sub-optimal access to clean water and sanitation services In addition, co-managing multiple infectious disease threats simultaneously is a further challenge for LMICs.
-Initial reports show a more severe disease and higher death rate in patients co-infected with TB and COVID-19 [39].
-Unless current trends are reversed, the increasing levels of MDR tuberculosis will likely have a similar impact on LMICs in the future, with estimates suggesting that by the year 2050 drug resistant tuberculosis will be responsible for 2.6 million of the total 10 million annual deaths associated with AMR [38, 39].
-An exit strategy from COVID-19 for many LMICs may not be pharmacologically based in the short term and more community-based strategies are currently being explored [40].
+Adding to this, socio-behavioural interventions such as physical distancing and hand hygiene are limited, and large proportions of the population are living hand to mouth, especially in areas with high population densities, such as informal settlements, where there is sub-optimal access to clean water and sanitation services.
+In addition, co-managing multiple infectious disease threats simultaneously is a further challenge for LMICs.
+Initial reports show a more severe disease and higher death rate in patients co-infected with TB and COVID-19 [40].
+Unless current trends are reversed, the increasing levels of MDR tuberculosis will likely have a similar impact on LMICs in the future, with estimates suggesting that by the year 2050 drug resistant tuberculosis will be responsible for 2.6 million of the total 10 million annual deaths associated with AMR [40, 41].
+An exit strategy from COVID-19 for many LMICs may not be pharmacologically based in the short term and more community-based strategies are currently being explored [42].

 KEY RECOMMENDATIONS FOR THE FUTURE

 The COVID-19 pandemic has magnified weaknesses of fighting AMR and there are many lessons that can be learnt from the current situation that will affect the ways that AMR can be addressed.
+Knight et al. recently published an overview of the impact of the COVID-19 pandemic on AMR and made a call for action for the AMR community to consider the global perspective when dealing with this global health challenge [43].
 Below we describe recommendations to define a strong research agenda to facilitate this knowledge and enhance the understanding of beneficial and detrimental practices that drive or limit the spread of AMR.
 These recommendations are summarised in Figure 1.

 Microbiological diagnosis of co-infections and secondary infections

 To study the impact of the COVID-19 pandemic on AMR, it is critical to maintain existing screening and diagnostic systems, and ensure appropriate collection of microbiological samples for guiding individual management of patients.
-Research and innovation focussed on developing differential diagnostic tests for Sars-CoV-2 infection would prevent the overuse of antibiotics.
+Research and innovation focussed on developing diagnostic tests differentiating between bacterial infection and SARS-CoV-2 infection or the use of multiplex diagnostic test targeting virus and bacterial pathogens would prevent the overuse of antibiotics.

 Collection of microbiological samples should be guided by clinical presentation and microbiological diagnostics.
 Practices to collect samples should guarantee safety of healthcare workers to the best degree possible.
 An important limitation of the available data is the heterogeneity in microbiological sampling, laboratory microbiological procedures and interpretation of results.
 Specifically, designed studies with routine collection of samples, appropriate microbiological procedures and adequate criteria for etiological diagnosis should be performed.
+The development of standardised protocol by the WHO or a network of interested investigators for microbiological diagnosis of COVID-19 associated co-infections and secondary infections would be useful to ensure data integrity and comparability across study centres.